tylerfreckmann/scoring-container-training/README.md

 ![gcp-cred3](img/cred3.PNG)

 Put the key in your cloud-user `~/thursday/` directory.
 The CLI will need this key.
-Copy it's name to a notepad or textfile for future reference.

 ### 0.5 Configure CLI properties

+* Copy the name of the .json key file to a notepad for future use.
+* Run `kubeclt config view` and copy the `current-context` to a notepad for future use.
+It should look something like: `gke_PROJECT-NAME_REGION_eyap-mas`
-1. Open cli.properties, and perform the following modifications
+* Open cli.properties, and perform the following modifications
-2. Under `[CLI]`, make sure `provider.type=GCP` is the only line uncommented.
+* Under `[CLI]`, make sure `provider.type=GCP` is the only line uncommented.
 This is where we can select which Kubernetes provider we want to use to deploy the scoring containers.
-3. Under `[SAS]`, make sure `model.repo.host` is `http://eyap-mas.gtp-americas.sashq-d.openstack.sas.com`.
+* Under `[SAS]`, make sure `model.repo.host` is `http://eyap-mas.gtp-americas.sashq-d.openstack.sas.com`.
 This is the SAS Model Manager environment we've set up for you where the models were developed and registered to.
-4. Even though we're not using the `[DEV]` environment, for good practice, let's change it to our personal settings: Set `base.repo` to `docker.sas.com/<YOUR_USERNAME>/`.
+* Even though we're not using the `[DEV]` environment, for good practice, let's change it to our personal settings: Set `base.repo` to `docker.sas.com/<YOUR_USERNAME>/`.
 Set `base.repo.web.url` to `docker.sas.com/repository/<YOUR_USERNAME/`.
 The `base.repo.web.url` is used when the CLI prints where to find the containers that get pushed to your remote docker repo (for verification purposes).
-5. You can set the `[AWS]` settings later (if you'd like to deploy to an AWS kubernetes).
+* You can set the `[AWS]` settings later (if you'd like to deploy to an AWS kubernetes).
-6. Under `[GCP]` set `project.name` to your project name
+* Under `[GCP]` set `project.name` to your project name
-7. Under `[GCP]` set `service.account.keyfile` to the name of the keyfile you created earlier (sas-<YOUR_USER>-as0981238.json)
+* Under `[GCP]` set `service.account.keyfile` to the name of the keyfile you created earlier (sas-<YOUR_USER>-as0981238.json)
-8. Under `[GCP]` set `base.repo.web.url` to your GCP Docker repo.
+* Under `[GCP]` set `base.repo.web.url` to your GCP Docker repo.
 It will look like this: `console.cloud.google.com/gcr/images/<YOUR-PROJECT-NAME>`.
 This is also just used for verification purposes.
-9. Under `[GCP]` set `kubernetes.context` to the kubernetes context you get from the `kubeclt config view` command.
-Something like: `gke_project-name_zone_cluster-name`
+* Under `[GCP]` set `kubernetes.context` to the kubernetes context you get from the `kubeclt config view` command.
+Something like: `gke_PROJECT-NAME_REGION_eyap-mas`

 ## 0.6 Configure mmAuthorization.py